thamar-solorio/acl-pub/duties.md

 * Pricilla Rasmussen, Local Arrangements Chair.
 Gives us the ISBN numbers
 * Min-Yen Kan, ACL Anthology editor.
 Give us the bibtex urls and support for uploading to the anthology
 * Handbook Chair: their duties typically start just after the camera-ready time, and are primarily concerned with `order` files.
 You'll need to make sure that any changes the handbook chair requests are also reflected in the pdf proceedings.
+* START/SoftConf support (support@softconf.com).
+Email them with any START-related issues.
+They are usually very quick to respond!

 ## Some duties and timeline of pub chairs